 To promote access to all health care information, services, treatments and products that the people deem beneficial for their own health and survival; to promote an understanding of the laws and factors impacting the right to access; and to promote the health of the people of this nation.

-How would you feel if you decided to use homeopathy, naturopathy, or bodywork for a physical condition, but found out that you could not get the treatment or information you need, from the practitioner you wanted to see?
+Do you enjoy using homeopathy, naturopathy, bodywork or other healing practices for your health care and wellness?
+What if you could not find a practitioner or get the treatment or information you need, from the practitioner you wanted to see?

-National Health Freedom Coalition (NHFC) believes that individuals have the right to self-determination in making their own health care choices.
-However when health care options are eliminated through restrictive laws and regulations, choices are eliminated and access becomes meaningless.
-When this happens the people suffer and must work to protect their rights and retain their options.
+National Health Freedom Coalition (NHFC) believes that individuals have the right to self-determination in making their own choices when it comes to decisions that impact their health and the health of their family members.
+When health care options are eliminated through restrictive laws and regulations, choices are eliminated and access to health becomes meaningless.
+When this happens people suffer and must work to protect their rights and retain their options.

-NHFC is calling together all individuals and groups interested in preserving their freedom of access to complete health care.
-The purpose of this call is to build a strong national coalition with a united voice, and send a clear message of health freedom.
-A more acceptable balance must be created between individual rights to self-determination and free choice, and the government’s concerns for public safety.
+NHFC believes we need a strong voice to educate Americans on how to reclaim the right to access all health options.
+NHFC works to bring together individuals and groups interested in strengthening the voice of health freedom in America and preserving freedom of access to complete health.
+Our national coalition works to bring a united voice, and send a clear message of health freedom.
+We support the creation of a more acceptable balance between individual rights of self-determination and free choice, and the government’s concerns for public safety.

-The goal of NHFC is to create a national environment in which laws and public policy are no longer based on unfair discrimination against particular practitioners or treatments, or on the demands of special interest groups or institutions, but rather are based on true issues of the healing relationship, i.e., an informed environment, ethical conduct of practitioners, reasonable standards of actual harm, and available avenues for client complaints.
+The goal of NHFC is to promote a national environment in which laws and public policy are not based on unfair discrimination against particular practitioners or treatments, or on the demands of special interest groups or institutions, but rather are based on true issues of healing, i.e., an informed environment, access to preferred practitioners, products and environments, reasonable standards of actual harm, and available avenues for client complaints.
 Public policy and laws will need to change to reflect health freedom values.